XRPLBounties/Proposals/README.md

 To submit your bounty work for review (whether finished or a work-in-progress), you must open a Pull Request against the corresponding `XRPLBounties` repository.
 This should be linked from the bounty, and can also be found by searching the [XRPL Bounties GitHub organization](https://github.com/XRPLBounties).

-This will allow reviewers to directly comment on specific lines of code, clearly indicate when a bounty is accepted, and help increase the publicity for your work as the community will be able to find everything under the [XRPL Bounties GitHub organization](https://github.com/XRPLBounties).
+This will allow reviewers to directly comment on specific lines of code, clearly indicate when a bounty is accepted, and help increase the publicity for your work.
+The community will be able to find everything under the [XRPL Bounties GitHub organization](https://github.com/XRPLBounties).
 <br>